ParallelMaths/parallel/pages/8-03-flag-of-flags.md

 ![](/resources/8-03-flag-of-flags/8-norway.jpg)

 Spot the five other flags.
-If you are not a vexillologist (an expert in flags), then [you might to check this page to see what the different flags look like](https://photius.com/flags/alphabetic_list.html){target="_blank"}.
+If you are not a vexillologist (an expert in flags), then [you might want to check this page to see what the different flags look like](https://photius.com/flags/alphabetic_list.html){target="_blank"}.

 ::: problem id=5_1 marks=1
 ![](/resources/8-03-flag-of-flags/8-norway-small.png){image align="right"}